From the Louisiana Purchase to the Oregon Trail: America's westward expansion

 However, within a few months, most of the easiest gold had been taken, and people had to start digging deeper to find more.

-Quickly, the opportunities for instant wealth became rarer, and most people spent most of their time on the gold fields and did not find anything.
+Quickly, the opportunities for instant wealth became rarer, and most people spent a lot of their time on the gold fields and did not find anything.

 The dramatic increase in the population sizes of cities in the western states helped create much stronger state systems.